 As the first two risk factors on this list illustrate, bunions are far more common in women than in men thanks to high-heeled shoes with pointy toes.

-If your bunions aren’t severe, Dr. Levine may turn to a more traditional bunion surgery, in which he removes a portion of your metatarsal and repositions the bone.
+If your bunions aren’t severe, Dr. Chau may turn to a more traditional bunion surgery, in which he removes a portion of your metatarsal and repositions the bone.
 While effective, this type of surgery doesn’t correct joint instability.

 If you’re developing problematic bunions, call Elite Foot and Ankle to schedule a consultation or use the convenient online booking tool to set up an appointment.